Lindau Lighthouse

-The Lindau Lighthouse (Lindauer Leuchtturm) is the southernmost lighthouse in Germany, in Lindau on Lake Constance.
+The Lindau Lighthouse (Lindauer Leuchtturm) is a lighthouse in Lindau, on Lake Constance.
+It is the southernmost lighthouse in Germany, and the only lighthouse in Bavaria.
 It is 33 m tall and has a circumference of 24 m at its base.
 Notably, it has a clock in its facade.

 History

 The lighthouse was built from 1853 to 1856 at the western mole in the entrance to the harbour of Lindau and was first lit on 4 October 1856.
 It succeeded the light station in the Mangturm tower of 1230.

 Light and optics

 During the first years of operation, the light was created by an open oil fire.
 At that time the keeper would have to keep the fire burning steadily in great pans and operate a bell and foghorn.
 The firing was later converted to kerosene and then gas.

 Since 1936 the tower has been operated electrically and was automated in the early 1990s.
 The light is lit on demand by ships using radio signals.

 The light characteristic is one flash every three seconds, which is created by two rotating parabolic reflectors.